Why You Should Start Your Career in Hospital Administration

 Power to Change Lives

 Changing standards for hospital efficiency and patient outcomes means that hospital administrators have more power than ever to change lives.
-The American College of Healthcare Executives (ACHE) notes that the industry is likely to change and grow over the years.
+The American College of Healthcare Executives (ACHE) notes that the industry will likely change and grow over the years.
 Despite mergers and acquisitions of institutions and facilities within health care, the need for effective hospital management remains strong.
 In a recent study by ACHE, health care executives observed that management needs and opportunities at freestanding hospitals are steadily increasing in number and importance.
-This change demonstrates the awesome power medical administrators have to influence people’s lives because the day-to-day business of the clinic, treatment center, or hospital improves people’s health and their ability to function in their normal lives.
+This change demonstrates the incredible power medical administrators have to influence people’s lives because the day-to-day business of the clinic, treatment center, or hospital improves people’s health and ability to function normally.

-Ultimately, satisfaction in hospital administration jobs is dependent on the person who holds the position.
-However, the evidence shows that a medical administrator can select from all different kinds of jobs at a growing variety of institutions.
+Ultimately, satisfaction in hospital administration jobs depends on the person who holds the position.
+However, the evidence shows that a medical administrator can select from all kinds of jobs at various institutions.
 They command a salary and industry growth rate much higher than the national average.
 As a result, people in these positions retain more power over their career paths for the duration, whether they wish to be promoted to a health care executive or have ambitions to make more lateral moves into other relevant industries.

 Those who wish to hold a job in business management can choose almost any industry they like.
 However, as the health care field of hospital administration continues to advance, the number of hospital administration jobs also grows.
 Hospitals need college graduates with the skills to change processes and improve efficacy and quality of care.
 To do this, students need a Master’s of Health Administration or an MBA with a Healthcare Management Specialization, experience in the industry, and the desire to impact health care.
-Professional experience and education from an MHA or MBA can qualify students for many of the healthcare administration jobs available.
-Whether applicants choose to become a medical records administrator or have their sights set on a health care executive position, they know that they are helping people to live better lives.
+Professional experience and education from an MHA or MBA can qualify students for many healthcare administration jobs.
+Whether applicants choose to become a medical records administrator or have their sights set on a health care executive position, they know they are helping people live better lives.